Top Places to Visit in Greece – The Most Beautiful Places to See

 The archaeological site contains temples dedicated to various Greek Gods and heroes.
 The one dedicated to Hera and the amphitheater are quite picturesque, helping one to visualize how it may have looked before being demolished.
 The highlight, however, is the stadium, the original track where you can still take a sprint!

 Ensure you allocate sufficient time to visit the Archeological museum containing some great exhibits and the Museum of Olympic Games.
-The ticket (12 Euro for an adult, free for a child) includes entries to all three sites.

 You could definitely explore the site by yourself as there are signs placed everywhere which help in understanding its history.